mfc0d1ng/A-flexible-array-in-C-language/README.md

 # A dynamic array in C language

-A shared library which provides a set of functions for handling a dynamic array in C.
+A shared library which provides a set of functions for handling a flexible array in C.

 <h2>How to download?</h2>
 You can download it <a href="https://github.com/user-attachments/files/21815566/libarray.zip">here</a>